TheWicklowWolf/PlaylistDir/README.md

 ![logo](src/static/playlistdir.png)

-Web GUI for making playlist out of files in a directory.
+Web GUI for making playlists from a directory.

 ## Run using docker-compose